lalgonzales/datasets/README.md

 print(data.head())
 ```

-Additionally, the datasets are available in `gpkg` and `shapefile` formats compressed in `.zip` files, which can be downloaded and used in GIS software.
+Additionally, the datasets are available in `gpkg` format and `shapefile` compressed in `.zip` files, which can be downloaded and used in GIS software.

-You can explore this [Notebook](notebooks/download_wfs.ipynb) to see how the data was obtained from the Geoportal of the ICF.
+You can explore this 🧾[Notebook](notebooks/download_wfs.ipynb) to see how the data was obtained from the Geoportal of the ICF.

 I hope this repository is useful for your projects and research.